ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

 ### Changing File Permissions

-OCaml's `Unix` module provides a `chmod` function to change the permissions of a file.
+OCaml's `Unix` module provides a `chmod` function to change a file's permissions.
 The function takes a filename and the new permissions (in Unix-style octal format) as arguments.

 ```ocaml